Celiac Disease: Eating a Gluten-Free Diet

 Avoid all beer products unless they say they are gluten-free.
 Beers with and without alcohol-including lagers, ales, and stouts-contain gluten unless they specifically say they are gluten-free.

-Your doctor may advise you to avoid oats, at least at first.
+Avoid oats, at least at first.
 Oats may cause symptoms in some people, perhaps as a result of contamination with wheat, barley, or rye during processing.
 But many people who have celiac disease can eat moderate amounts of oats without having symptoms.
-If you do choose to eat oats, make sure they are processed in a way that ensures they do not contain wheat or barley.
-Some health professionals vary in their long-term recommendations regarding eating foods with oats.
-But many agree it is best that people newly diagnosed with celiac disease not eat oats until the condition is well controlled with a gluten-free diet.
+Health professionals vary in their long-term recommendations regarding eating foods with oats.
+But many agree it is safe to eat oats labelled as gluten-free.

 Carefully read food labels.
+Health Canada says that if a food sold in Canada is labelled gluten-free, then it must contain less than 20 parts per million (PPM) of gluten.
 Look for hidden gluten.
 Foods such as ice cream, salad dressing, candy, canned and frozen soups and vegetables, and other processed foods may have hidden gluten.

 Foods you can eat